JieRen98/SGEMM-SASS-Annotation/README.md

 ## How-to

-Take some codes as example:
+The annotated code is in "sgemm64.sass", take some codes as example:

 ```assembly
 --:-:1:-:1      S2R R119, SR_TID.X;                                 # R119 = threadIdx.x, tid